curioussoulscafe/curious-souls-cafe/README.md

 2.  **Duplicate an existing HTML subpage:** Choose an existing topic's HTML file (e.g., `transitions.html`) and duplicate it.
 Rename the duplicated file to match your new topic (e.g., `mynewtopic.html`).

-Since the page title, `questions.txt` link, displayed topic name, and main page link are all handled dynamically and automatically, you don't need to manually update the new HTML file or `index.html`.
+Open the file in a text editor and modify the page title, `questions.txt` link, displayed topic name, and main page link to reflect the new topic.
+(Tip: If `transitions.html` was copied, search for "Transitions" and replace accordingly.)
+You will also need to update `index.html` similarly.

 By following the these steps, you can seamlessly integrate new question sets into the Curious Souls Café web app for your events!